tnichols217/notes/APArt/Sustained Investigation.md

 My SI mirrors my transformation by juxtaposing my initial impressions of instruments [1-7] with our [later] reconciliation [8-15].
 The plushie [14-15] untangles children's scribbles [6-7] into playful simplicity—the comfort and joy it is now.

-Similarly, my own progression reverses the drums untamable dominance to my harnessing of its potential—reframing complexity as a [rewarding/facinating puzzle]
+Similarly, my own progression reverses the drums untamable dominance to my harnessing of its potential—reframing complexity as a rewarding puzzle.
 Inverted, the progression portrays an instrumentalist's bidirectional journey: mastery reduces the confrontative immediacy [1-2] into familiar intimacy [8-9] of the piano as my abilities crescendo to a forte.